papplegate/wumpus/README.md

 * Arrows can't turn around and go back to the cave they came from.
 * Bats roost in a cave adjacent to the hunter's new position after moving the hunter, rather than returning to their original cave.
 * The Wumpus always kills the hunter if the Wumpus and the hunter occupy the same cave at the end of a turn.

+## Other materials

+`wumpus.bas` contains a retyped version of the BASIC source code for the game, as it appears in People's Computer Company (1977), What to Do After You Hit Return: A Computer Games Book from People's Computer Company, Hayden Book Company.
+This source code may contain transcription errors.